Ushaaru/Analysis_of_CMOS_inverter/README.md

   - From the previous PMOS and NMOS characteristics, I calculated the aspect ratio.
 I set the PMOS aspect ratio to 2.5:1, which resulted in a maximum Vm of 0.88V.
   ![image](https://github.com/user-attachments/assets/33537bc3-7631-4f22-aaaf-fde34b05e6a1)
+- Let's plot the gain of the CMOS inverter and analyze the NM parameters.
+- We have calculated VIL,VOH,VIH and VOL
 -